cansavvy/DataTrail_ReOrg/docs/no_toc/02_getting_data_08_intro_to_packages.md

 ### What is an R package?

 So far, anything we've played around with in R uses the "base" R system.
 Base R, or everything included in R when you download it, has rather basic functionality for statistics and plotting but it can sometimes be limiting.
-To expand upon R's basic functionality, people have developed **packages** A package is a collection of functions, data, and code conveniently provided in a nice, complete format for you.
+To expand upon R's basic functionality, people have developed **packages**.
+A package is a collection of functions, data, and code conveniently provided in a nice, complete format for you.
 At the time of writing, there are just over 17,600 packages available to download - each with their own specialized functions and code, all developed for a specific but different purpose.
 For a really in depth look at R Packages (what they are, how to develop them), check out Hadley Wickham's book from O'Reilly, ["R Packages"](http://r-pkgs.had.co.nz/)

 *Side note:* A package is not to be confused with a **library** (these two terms are often conflated in colloquial speech about R).
 A library is the place where the package is located on your computer.
 To think of an analogy, a library is, well, a library... and a package is a book within the library.
 The library is where the books/packages are located.